CodingItWrong/codingitwrong.com/_posts/2020-09-08-refactoring-a-large-function.md

 First I make sure it's thoroughly covered by unit tests, so I can make changes to it with confidence.
 Next, I think about what approach to take.

 ## Replace Function With Command
 The easiest way to split up a large function is to use the Extract Function refactoring.
-But there is a lot of data flying around, so if I extracted functions I would need to pass the same repeated arguments to them.
+But there is a lot of data flying around, so if I extracted functions in the same scope I would need to pass the same repeated arguments to them.
 Instead, I’ll use Replace Function with Command.
 This involves replacing a function with a class, and has the benefit of allowing multiple methods to access data via instance properties without needing to pass them as arguments.
-(Now, some JavaScript developers aren’t a fan of ECMAScript class syntax or behavior; in a part-two blog post I’ll perform the same refactoring, but using closure scope instead of classes, with some tradeoffs.)
+(Now, some JavaScript developers aren’t a fan of ECMAScript class syntax or behavior; [in a part-two blog post](/2020/09/08/refactoring-a-large-function-part-2.html) I’ll perform the same refactoring, but using closure scope instead of classes, with some tradeoffs.)

 To perform the Replace Function with Command refactoring, first I create a new class to hold the functionality: